-Canoe through Florida’s freshwater and brackish estuaries to the pristine white sand beaches of the Keys.
-You’ll paddle through a maze of islands and mangrove estuaries, looking for dolphins, manatees and pelicans.
-Spy white ibis, osprey, and possibly a roseate spoonbill in this paradise where air plants and exotic flowers flourish.
-Visit a wildlife preserve, entering a sub tropic world of endangered birds and alligators.
-Join us on this trip to Florida’s paradise of uninhabited Keys!
+Canoe through Florida’s estuaries to the pristine white sand beaches of the Keys.
+You’ll paddle through a maze of islands and mangroves looking for dolphins, manatees, and pelicans.
+Spy white ibis, osprey, and possibly even a roseate spoonbill in this paradise where air plants and exotic flowers flourish.
+Take the Shark Valley Tram Tour of Everglades National Park, and visit a sub tropic wildlife preserve full of endangered birds and alligators.
+Join us on this trip to Florida’s paradise of uninhabited keys!

-DAY 1: The trip starts in the morning at the Shark Valley Nature Preserve.
+Your trip starts in the morning at the Shark Valley Nature Preserve.
 Take a National Park tram tour where endangered birds and alligators live.
 Learn about the freshwater sawgrass ecosystem.
-After the nature tour, set up camp, review personal gear and repack into dry bags, and review canoeing skills.
+After the nature tour, set up camp, review personal gear, repack into dry bags, and review canoeing skills.
 Enjoy the evening with the group around a campfire.

-DAY 2: Start the day at Collier Seminole State Park, the launching point to the Blackwater River.
+Start the day with great coffee at Collier Seminole State Park, the launching point to the Blackwater River.
 Travel about 12 miles out into Gullivan Bay in the Gulf of Mexico.
 Look for dolphins, manatees, and pelicans on the way to your island campsite.
 Set up camp on the sandy beaches as you recount the day's paddle.

-DAY 3: After a hearty breakfast, pack up and paddle to set up camp out at Whitehorse Key.
+After a hearty breakfast, pack up and paddle to set up camp out at Whitehorse Key.
 Here there are wonderful opportunities for day trips further into the mangroves.
 Whitehorse Key has panoramic views of the wide open Gulf of Mexico.
-Enjoy world-class sunsets from the beach after dinner!
+Enjoy a world-class sunset from the beach after dinner!

-DAY 4: Travel up Fish Hawk Creek to Gator Bay and into beautiful Buttonwood Bay.
-Here you will see White Ibis, Osprey, and possibly a Roseate Spoonbill.
-Return to your campsite in Whitehorse Key in the evening for dinner, s'mores, and games.
+Travel up Fish Hawk Creek to Gator Bay and on toward beautiful Buttonwood Bay.
+Here you will see White Ibis, osprey, and possibly even a Roseate Spoonbill.
+Return to your campsite on Whitehorse Key in the evening for dinner, s'mores, and games.

-DAY 6: Paddle back through Gullivan Bay to the mouth of the Blackwater River.
+Paddle back through Gullivan Bay to the mouth of the Blackwater River.
 Arrive back at Collier Seminole State Park in the late afternoon.
-Those who use WI's van transportation can expect to return to Fort Myers that evening.
+Those who use Wilderness Inquiry's van transportation can expect to return to Fort Myers that evening.

 TERRAIN/ROUTE CHOICES: The 10,000 Islands offers a wide range of daily route options.
 Traveling will consist of paddling among the low-lying islands, bays, beaches, canals, and lakes in the Gulf of Mexico.

-TYPE OF TRAVEL/DISTANCE: You will travel in 17-foot Wenonah Champlain canoes, which hold two to three paddlers, plus all necessary gear.
-An average day's travel will consist of 4-6 hours of paddling, depending on the tides and weather.
+TYPE OF TRAVEL/DISTANCE: You will travel in 17-foot Wenonah Champlain canoes, which hold two to three paddlers and all necessary gear.
+An average day’s travel will consist of 4-6 hours of paddling depending on the tides and weather.
 Travel distances will vary from 4-12 miles per day.
 No previous experience is needed to complete this trip.

 WEATHER: Temperatures between January and March can range from 35 F at night to 90 F during the day.
 Rainfall can vary, but you should expect at least a day of rain.

 YOUR GROUP: The group size ranges from 10 to 12 participants, plus two or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
-Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however most people pitch in where they can.
+Our trips are cooperative adventures and people pitch in with camp chores as they are able.

-ACCOMMODATIONS: We will set up camp in the keys.
-At night you will sleep in a comfortable 4-person tent with 3-4 people (although other arrangements can be made).
+WHERE YOU WILL SLEEP: We will set up camp in the keys.
+At night you will sleep in a comfortable 4-person tent with 2-3 people (although other arrangements can be made).
 Bathroom facilities consist of a foldable commode chair set up in a privacy tent.
 We make every effort to ensure privacy and cleanliness.

 EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group equipment.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
 Wilderness Inquiry can usually arrange for you to borrow most items.